jerusalem-70-ad/jad-astro/README.md

 └── package.json              # Project metadata and dependencies
 ```

 Astro automatically maps `.astro` or `.md` files in the `src/pages/` directory to routes.
-For example, `index.astro` maps to `/`, and `manuscripts/index.astro` maps to `/manuscripts/`.
+For example, `index.astro` maps to `/`, and `manuscripts/[id].astro` maps to `/manuscripts/[id]`.

-### Advanced Search
+### :mag: Advanced Search
-The advanced search functionality allows users to explore data in a detailed manner.
-It integrates custom logic for filtering and sorting based on JSON data.
+The advanced search functionality allows users to explore data in detail.
+The search engine is powered by Typesense, which indexes the main dataset, passages.json.
+The indexing process is handled by a custom script, generate-search-index.js, located in the scripts/ folder.
+This script defines a schema for the data but requires API keys, which are not included in the repository for security reasons.

+The search interface itself is implemented in src/pages/advanced-search.astro, where standard Algolia widgets are utilized to provide a user-friendly and highly customizable search experience.
+Users can filter, sort, and search the indexed data efficiently through this interface.

 ## 🧞 Commands